U.S. flag An official website of the United States government

 Background

-Dr. Qiang Gu studied biology/biophysics at Justus Liebig University in Giessen, Germany and received graduate training in the Department of Neurophysiology at Max Planck Institute for Brain Research in Frankfurt, Germany.
-After postdoctoral research at the University of British Columbia in Vancouver, Canada, he was appointed as assistant professor in the Department of Ophthalmology and as investigator in the Brain Research Center at University of British Columbia.
-He was an assistant professor in the Department of Anatomy and Neurobiology at Wake Forest University School of Medicine in Winston-Salem, North Carolina before joining the Center of Excellence for Proteomics at NCTR's Division of Systems Biology.
-In 2011, he was recruited to the Division of Neurotoxicology at NCTR.
+Dr. Qiang Gu studied biology/biophysics at the University of Giessen (Germany) and conducted graduate research at Max Planck Institute for Brain Research (Germany).
+After postdoctoral training at the University of British Columbia (Canada), he held faculty positions in the Department of Ophthalmology and Brain Research Center at University of British Columbia, and the Department of Anatomy and Neurobiology at Wake Forest University School of Medicine.
+He joined FDA’s National Center for Toxicological Research (NCTR) in 2008 in the Center of Excellence for Proteomics and in 2011, the Division of Neurotoxicology.

 Research Interests

-Dr. Gu’s research focuses on molecular changes associated with neurotoxicity in animal and cell-culture models.
-This effort is aimed at identifying biomarkers for neurotoxicity assessments as well as understanding signal-transduction cascades following neurotoxic insults and ultimately, molecular mechanisms underlying neurotoxicity.
+Dr. Gu’s research focuses on molecular mechanisms underlying neurotoxicity.
+This effort is aimed at identifying biomarkers for neurotoxicity assessments as well as understanding signal-transduction cascades following neurotoxic insults and leading to neurodegeneration.
+His current project examines molecular, functional, and structural abnormalities of the blood-brain barrier in an animal model of Alzheimer’s disease.

 Professional Societies/National and International Groups